Giving a demo of the roachbot to an important friend of Arnold Schwarzenegger at Calit2 on Feb 9 at 1:30pm.

 Have you noticed the cockroach change its behavior because it's in the machine?
 How has it adjusted?

-Due to limited controlled-variable tests, this is difficult to know.
 At some moments, it appears as if the cockroach is "adapting in" to the system.
 In other words, behaving in a way that would indicate that it thinks that the robot control system is "real".
 There are other times that it appears the cockroach couldn't care less about the lights shining toward it and seems to enjoy driving the robot directly into walls at full speed.

 Does the cockroach control the system better than a computer would?